bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

 ..
 WARNING::

     As stated in the help, provenance automatically activates both ``--graph`` and ``--output_profile`` options.
-    Consider that the graph image generation can take some extra seconds at the end of the execution of your application, therefore, adjust the ``--exec_time`` accordingly.
+    Consider that the graph diagram generation can take some extra time at the end of the execution of your application, therefore, adjust the ``--exec_time`` accordingly.

 In the case of extremely large workflows (e.g. a workflow with tenths of thousands of task nodes, or tenths of thousands of files used as inputs or outputs), the extra time needed to generate the workflow provenance with RO-Crate may be a problem in systems with strict run time constraints.
-In the COMPSs specific case, workflows with a large number of edges can lead to large workflow diagram generation time with ``compss_gengraph``.
+Besides, in the COMPSs specific case, workflows with a large number of edges can lead to large workflow diagram generation time with ``compss_gengraph``.
-In these cases, the workflow execution may end correctly, but the extra processing to generate the provenance may be killed by the system if it exceeds a certain limit, and the provenance may not be created correctly.
+In these cases, the workflow execution may end correctly, but the extra processing time needed to generate the provenance may be larger than the specified execution time limit.
+This means that the process may be killed while generating the provenance, therefore it won't be created correctly.

 ..
 WARNING::
     As a failsafe, we automatically disable workflow diagram generation for workflows with more than 6500 edges.